 Order Drinks and Take in a View

-Speaking of the Riverwalk, you’ll find plenty of refreshments there.
-For a great view of Cape Fear River different than the one offered downtown, adventure on down the river’s bend to Smoke on the Water.
-Tucked away but still right on the water, the restaurant’s deck offers outdoor tables perfect for sampling a beer or cocktail and taking in sunset views.
-Or if you prefer to sit indoors, grab a table by one of the floor-to-ceiling doors that open to the outside.
-There’s even a pier over the water that makes the perfect place to snap a photo for the Gram.
+Speaking of the Riverwalk, youâll find plenty of refreshments there.
+For a great view of Cape Fear River different than the one offered downtown, adventure on down the riverâs bend to Smoke on the Water.
+Tucked away but still right on the water, the restaurantâs deck offers outdoor tables perfect for sampling a beer or cocktail and taking in sunset views.
+For more river views, step off the Riverwalk onto the floating Anne Bonnyâs Bar and Grill for a signature frozen cocktail, or head to Tequila Comida & Cantina Waterfront at Port City Marina to indulge in its vast tequila library.
+Ascend to one of downtownâs rooftop bars, Cloud 9 or aView Rooftop Bistro, to pair craft cocktails with picture-perfect views.

-Visit Local Craft Breweries
+Visit Local Craft Breweries and Distilleries

-Visit Local Craft Breweries
+Visit Local Craft Breweries and Distilleries

-From solar-powered brews to a ship-shaped bar and a brewery with a disc golf course, the area has a variety of unique breweries and local craft beer.
-TRU Colors, a local for-profit group whose tagline is “Brewing Peace Through Prosperity,” renovated the old Century Mills complex in South Front District, and you can find its beer in grocery stores and restaurants.
-And there’s more than just beer: End of Days Distillery, Wilmington’s first grain-to-glass craft distillery, offers public tours and tastings by reservation.
-Rebellion NC made Bourbon Review’s list of “America’s Best Bourbon Bars from the South” for 2020, along with Front Street Brewery – two of only three NC bars to make the list.
-In addition to some of the best bourbon around, guests can nosh on pub favorites and more at both spots.
+From bourbon tastings and solar-powered brews to a brewery with a disc golf course, the area has a variety of unique breweries and distilleries to visit.
+Enjoy a beer that benefits the environment at Wilmington's first solar-powered brewery, Mad Mole Brewing, or learn about the native Venus flytrap over a Belgian-style ale at Flytrap Brewing.
+And thereâs more than just beer: End of Days Distillery, Wilmingtonâs first grain-to-glass craft distillery, offers public tours and tastings by reservation.
+Rebellion NC and Front Street Brewery, Wilmingtonâs oldest brewery, offer some of the best bourbon in the South, and guests can nosh on pub favorites and more at both spots.

 Savor the Renowned Food Scene